pdgilbert/multiplexI2C/README.md

 # multiplexI2C
-Multiplexed 4-wire screw down connectors on I2C with TCA9548A.
-This allows connecting sensors such as AHT10 on module boards using POT cable.
+Multiplexed 4-wire screw down connectors on I2C with PCA9548A.
+This allows connecting I2C sensors such as AHT10 (on module boards) using low voltage 4-wire cable.

 ##  Contents